pingpongcms/pingpongcms/README.md

 ## Demo

-You can try out the latest version of pingpong cms in http://demo.pingpongcms.com.
+You can try out the develop version of pingpong cms in http://demo.pingpongcms.com.

 ## Documentation